MichaelBell/micropython/ports/tinyQV/README.md

       for j in range(2,8):
         Pin(j).value((i >> j) & 1)

-will cycle the top 6 outputs (visible on the 7 segment display on the TT04 demo board).
+will cycle the top 6 outputs (visible on the 7 segment display on the TT06 demo board).
 Note out0 and out1 are used for UART, so if you configure them as output pins then the UART will stop working.

+An SPI module is also provided, allowing use of the hard SPI block, which uses the following pins:

+    ui[2]: "SPI MISO"
+    uo[3]: "SPI MOSI"
+    uo[4]: "SPI CS"
+    uo[5]: "SPI SCK"

+The basic instantiation is `spi = machine.SPI()`, which provides an SPI at 16MHz clock using the above pins.

+Additional arguments are:

+- `divisor`: 2, 4, 6 or 8.
+Default 4.
+Divides the 64MHz clock to provide the SPI clock.
+- `read_latency`: 0 or 1, default 0.
+A value of 1 delays the sampling of read data by half an SPI clock cycle, which may be required when using a small divisor.
+- `use_cs`: boolean, default `True`.
+Automatically sets the CS line low when an SPI transfer is requested.
+Set to `False` to manually control the CS.

+Once initialised the [standard machine.SPI](https://docs.micropython.org/en/latest/library/machine.SPI.html#machine-spi) functions are available.

 ## TODO

-* Get UART RX workaround working on the TT06 hardware (fingers crossed this is possible!)
-* Add support for TinyQV's SPI
 * Ability to set output pins back to non-GPIO mode
 * Full interface support not just REPL - get Thonny working
 * Make build less minimal